react-navigation/react-navigation.github.io/docs/native-stack-navigator.md

 #### `headerLargeTitle`

 Boolean to set native property to prefer large title header (like in iOS setting).

+For large title to collapse on scroll, the content of the screen should be wrapped in a scrollable view such as `ScrollView` or `FlatList`.
+If the scrollable area doesn't fill the screen, the large title won't collapse on scroll.

 Only supported on iOS.

 #### `headerTintColor`